An introduction to value added tax (VAT) in the UAE in 2024

 - Upon registration for tax, a company is issued by Tax Registration Number and a VAT certificate.
 All tax invoices issued by such company must mention i) the tax registration number ii) the rate of the applicable VAT and iii) the total amount of VAT charged by the company;

 - Businesses can either register for VAT through the UAE Federal Tax Authority (FTA) website by creating an online account and submitting the relevant documentation required by the FTA or through a corporate services provider.
-Healy Consultants Group PLC assists our Clients to timely register for VAT with the FTA.
+Healy Consultants Group assists our Clients to timely register for VAT with the FTA.

 - The VAT will apply equally to VAT-registered business within the UAE mainland and those within the UAE Free Zones.
 However, the UAE Government has classified some free zones as Designated Zones that are treated as non-residents for tax purposes.
 Some of these free zones include: